 - Bring a pot of salted water to a boil.
 Blanch the raabs for 30 seconds, then remove and shock in an ice bath to preserve their color.
 Drain the raabs thoroughly and squeeze out any water, chop roughly and reserve.

-- For the pasta, begin by heating a large saute pan, add a tbsp of the oil and brown the sausage on medium heat, breaking it into small clumps with a wooden spoon.
-Remove the sausage from the pan, discard the fat and reserve the sausage.
+- For the pasta, begin by heating a large saute pan (12 inches is good) add a tbsp of the oil and brown the sausage on medium heat, breaking it into small clumps with a wooden spoon.
+Remove the sausage from the pan, reserve the sausage.

 - Bring a pot of salted water to a rolling boil, then add the orrechiette.
 Stir the pasta vigorously during cooking since orrechiette is notorious for sticking together, which causes it to cook unevenly.

 - When the pasta is cooked al dente, drain it completely, tossing in the colander to remove water, then add to the pan with the sausage and crumbs.
 Add the chopped rapini, chilli flakes to taste depending on how spicy you like things, (I would add about ¼ teaspoon for 4 people.) and some more olive oil if the pan starts to look dry.

 - Heat the mixture just to take the chill off of the rapini, then serve immediately.
 If this pasta isn't eaten right trapped steam will destroy the crunch, which is part of what makes it so interesting.